httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 - if there is a referenced resource
   `Digest` MUST be computed on the selected representation of the referenced resource even if that is different from the target resource.
-   That may or may not result in computing `Digest` on the enclosed representation.
+   That might or might not result in computing `Digest` on the enclosed representation.

-The latter case might be done accordingly to the HTTP semantics of the given method, for example using the `Content-Location` header field.
+The latter case might be done according to the HTTP semantics of the given method, for example using the `Content-Location` header field.

-Differently from `Content-Location`, which is representation metadata, the `Location` header field does not affect `Digest`.
+In contrast, the `Location` header field does not affect `Digest` because it is not representation metadata.

 ## Digest and PATCH

-In PATCH requests the representation digest MUST be computed on the patch document.

-This is because the representation metadata refers to the patch document and not to the target resource (see Section 2 of {{?RFC5789}}).
+In PATCH requests the representation digest MUST be computed on the patch document because the representation metadata refers to the patch document and not to the target resource (see Section 2 of {{?RFC5789}}).

 In PATCH responses the representation digest MUST be computed on the selected